slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ## On relationships

 <!--
+- You can’t force respect, but you can refuse disrespect.
+Normalize ghosting at the first sign of it.
+- They don’t respect you at the bottom, ignore you in the middle, and hate you at the top.
+You’ll never have everyone’s approval—so focus on what you’re doing.
+- Respect isn’t earned anymore.
+It’s auctioned to the highest bidder.
 - a relationship, like a movie or a book, doesn’t fail when it comes to an end.
 -->